AdaCore/training_material/courses/fundamentals_of_ada/230_interfacing_with_c.rst

    - The type of the parameter
    - The mode of the parameter
-   - The Convention applied on the Ada side of the subprogram declaration.
+   - The Convention applied on the Ada side of the subprogram declaration

 * The exact meaning of *Convention C*, for example, is documented in *LRM* B.1 - B.3, and in the *GNAT User's Guide* section 3.11.